342215448/HF-models-Download-batch/README.md

-# This is a tool that can automatically download models from Hugging Face(Windows or Linux).You can download single model or make batch download.
+# NiuDownload
-> this project is powered by NEU(China) NLPLAB master students: Peinan Feng, Junhao Ruan and Peizhuo Liu.
+> This is a tool that can automatically download models from Hugging Face(Windows or Linux).You can download single model or make batch download.
+The project is powered by NEU(China) NLPLAB master students: Peinan Feng, Junhao Ruan and Peizhuo Liu.
 Any issue is welcomed.
 **Only pytorch version models are supported now**
 ## Use in python script
 ### Single Download